-Remark 5.1: First, the parameters of O-DCF are: b, $Q{\min}$ , $Q{\max}$ , and V. The value of b can be chosen by a typical stepsize in many of optimization algorithms, say 0.01 or 0.001.
-The queue bound parameter is important, because $Q_l^M(t)$ is used to determine the injection rate from CQ to MAQ (i.e., $V/(bQ_l^M(t))$ ), connecting to the media aggressiveness.
-Thus, $Q{\min}$ and $Q{\max}$ are chosen just to avoid too small or large injection rates.
-Finally, it is intuitive that larger V leads to more sensitive response to the changes of $Q_l^M(t)$ .
-This intuition has been widely formalized in theory that V shows a tradeoff between performance and queueing delay [34].
-In [33], we show the results for different values of V, where we actually observe such a tradeoff, but O-DCF's strength is not weakened.
+The parameters of O-DCF are as follows: b, Q{\min}, Q{\max} , and V. The value of b can be chosen by a typical step-size in many of optimization algorithms, say 0.01 or 0.001.
+The queue bound parameters Q{\min} and Q{\max} , are rather important, because $Q_l^M(t)$ is used to determine the injection rate from CQ to MAQ (i.e., $V/(bQ_l^M(t))$, linked to the access aggressiveness.
+Thus, Q{\min} and Q{\max} are chosen just to avoid too small or large injection rates.
+Finally, it is intuitive that larger V leads to more sensitive response to the changes of $Q_I^M(t)$.
+This intuition has been proven in theory that V controls a tradeoff between long-term throughput and queueing delay, e.g., [38].
+Our simulations for FC and FIM topologies (see Fig. 14 and Fig. 15, respectively) verifies such a tradeoff.
+To elaborate, in case of FC topology with 3 flows, we observe that there exists some gain in throughput with the increasing value V at the cost of increasing queueing delay.
+However, in case of FC topology with more flows (≥ 6) there is no gain in throughput even with larger V since wireless channel resource is already saturated by many contending flows, whereas in case of FIM topology with two and four outer flows, larger V leads to throughput increase for all flows together with queueing delay increase, since wireless channel resource still leaves some room.